Q:I have a contractor performing work on my property. Will the City pick up debris associated with his work?

 A: Building permit fees are based on the value of the construction.
 Electrical, Mechanical and Plumbing permits have itemized fees depending upon the installations to be performed.

-Building permit fees are based on the following project valuations:
+Building permit fees (subject to change) are based on the following project valuations:

 BUILDING PERMIT FEE